Hercules: The Legendary Journeys (card game)

 Hercules: The Legendary Journeys is an out-of-print collectible card game by Wizards of the Coast based on the Hercules television series.
 It was first released in July 1998.
-The original set had 180 cards.
-Booster packs had 12 cards.
+The 180-card set was sold in 40-card starter decks and 12-card booster packs.
 It was the third and last game released using the ARC System.
 The game is a simplified Deckmaster system with four different card types: Resource, Character, Combat, and Action.

-The ARC System allowed Hercules: The Legendary Journeys to be played with C-23 and Xena: Warrior Princess.
+The ARC System allowed Hercules: The Legendary Journeys to be played with C•23 and Xena: Warrior Princess.